Retired Black players say NFL brain-injury payouts show bias - WHIZ News

 “We declined to participate in these evaluations because it just didn’t feel like good clinical practice to us,” Possin said.
 “There’s probably a number of these players who, the neurologists who evaluated them were pretty sure they had a neurodegenerative disease and they had dementia.
 But maybe they didn’t score quite low enough.
 They didn’t pass the threshold, so they didn’t meet the NFL settlement criteria for a payout.
 And that’s really, I think, unfortunate.”

-Dr. Francis X. Conidi, a neurologist and former president of the Florida Neurologic Society, who has treated hundreds of former NFL players, wrote a critique of the settlement’s assessment program in 2018, saying it had developed a system where players would be classified with “fictional diagnostic categories” of level 1, level 1.5 and level 2 neurocognitive impairments.
+Dr. Francis X. Conidi, a neurologist and former president of the Florida Society of Neurology, who has treated hundreds of former NFL players, wrote a critique of the settlement’s assessment program in 2018, saying it had developed a system where players would be classified with “fictional diagnostic categories” of level 1, level 1.5 and level 2 neurocognitive impairments.
 Only those classified as levels 1.5 or 2 would qualify for a settlement.

 Conidi said these categories could leave the patient confused about the cause of his symptoms and recommended that they adopt a protocol that includes a standard workup for dementia, including neuroimaging and other testing that is not currently done under the assessments.

-Note: An earlier version of this report incorrectly spelled the names of Art Caplan and Jennifer Manly.